Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Discussion and conclusions

-Alternatively, we can interpret the least observability principle based on Eq. (\ref{totalInfo}) as minimizing $I_f$ with the constraint of $S_c$ being a constant, and $\hbar/2$ simply being a Lagrangian multiplier for such a constraint.
+Alternatively, we can interpret the least observability principle based on Eq.
+(2) as minimizing $I_f$ with the constraint of $S_c$ being a constant, and $\hbar/2$ simply being a Lagrangian multiplier for such a constraint.
 Again, mathematically, it is an equivalent formulation.
 In that case, Assumption 2 is not needed.
-Instead it will be replaced by the assumption that the average action $S_c$ is a constant with respect to variations on $\rho$ and $S$.
-But such an assumption needs sound justification.
+Instead it will be replaced by the assumption that the average action $S_c$ is a constant with respect to variations over $\rho$ and $S$.
 Which assumption to use depends on which choice is more physically intuitive.
-We believe that the least observability principle based on Assumption 2, where the Planck constant defines the discrete unit of action effort to exhibit observable information, gives more intuitive physical meaning of the formulation and without the need of a physical model for the vacuum fluctuations.
+We believe that the least observability principle based on Assumption 2, where the Planck constant defines the discrete unit of action effort to exhibit observable information, gives more intuitive physical meaning of the mathematical formalism.